“If you change the way you look at things, the things you look at change.”

 I am keen on procrastinating.
 I can talk up all of the benefits in one long breath, in an effort to get someone to understand why I do it.
 I use the excuses, “It’s when I produce my best work”, “I don’t feel called to do it until there’s a tangible due date”, “I don’t write well until I feel the pressure of a deadline”, etc. You or someone you know may be using similar phrases to excuse an ingrained pattern of behavior that has been fed and fed over the years; but, when I heard this, it made me think about how many things I put off to do later that can be accomplished in a matter of minutes, maybe even seconds, and kick start my productivity, efficiency, and tasking.

-“Make Your Bed”, by retired United States Navy admiral, William McRaven, talks about the power of setting the tone for your day and seeking your first accomplishment within the first five minutes, making your bed!
-It doesn’t have to be tucked in precisely (as his had to be), but it will serve to be both aesthetically pleasing and goal oriented.
+“Make Your Bed”, by retired United States Navy admiral, William McRaven talks about the power of setting the tone for your day and seeking your first accomplishment within the first five minutes, making your bed!
+It doesn’t have to be tucked in precisely, but it will serve to be both aesthetically pleasing and goal-oriented.
 Hey!
 You have just accomplished your first task of the day, and most likely have done it before your lips touched your first cup of coffee.
 OK… maybe that’s asking a little too much, but you’re picking up what I’m putting down!
 McRaven uses each chapter to go deeper on small changes you can make in your lifestyle to start shifting your mindset with little things that can change your life, and maybe the world.

 - What does it for YOU?